answebdev/next-sanity2/README.md

   }, []);
   ```

+I created schemas on the backend in order to define what I want to create for each article.
+I created separate schemas for categories and posts.
 The following is the schema in `post.js` that is used to add the data for individual posts (articles):

 ```javascript
 import { defineField, defineType } from 'sanity';